ETdoFresh/vite-template/VOLUME_SYNC_DOCUMENTATION.md

 ## File Watcher

-The system uses two watching mechanisms:
+The system uses Vite's built-in watcher (powered by chokidar) to:
-1. **Vite's built-in watcher**: Watches files through symlinks for content changes
+1. Watch files through symlinks for content changes
-2. **Custom fs.watch**: Watches the mounted volume directory for file additions/deletions
+2. Monitor the mounted volume directory for file additions/deletions

-Both work together to ensure all changes are properly handled.
+3. Automatically update symlinks when files are added or removed

+This unified approach avoids platform-specific issues with native file watching.